Vasava

-Motion Graphics and Animation
+Motion graphics and animation

 Gone are those years in which motion graphics was a plus within the reach of a few.
-The time has come when practically everything can come to life, when simple motion graphics are created to mix various audiovisual elements/techniques (image, drawings, letters, texts, audios, and so on).
+The time has come when practically everything can come to life, when simple motion graphics are created to mix various audiovisual elements/techniques (image, drawings, letters, texts, audios, and so on)

-And everything starts to come alive
+And everything starts

 Nowadays, we can see motion graphics everywhere, many times in video format, but not always.
 We can see animated logos, icons that do the action they represent, organic headers, animated patterns, etc.